Road cycling: History

-Riding Safety
+Riding safety

 Sharing the roadways with other motorists is an unavoidable aspect of road cycling, so road cyclists are generally expected to follow the same laws as their motorist counterparts.
 That being said, road cyclists also have the same fundamental rights as motorists.
 In the U.S., laws for cyclists vary by state, so it is important to keep up to date on your state's road cycling laws.
 You can find a breakdown of all cycling laws by state here.

 Helmets

-While laws on wearing helmets vary by juristiction in the United States, Australia and New Zealand, helmets significantly reduce the risk of serious injury and death in the event of an accident.
+While laws on wearing helmets vary by jurisdiction in the United States, Australia and New Zealand, helmets significantly reduce the risk of serious injury and death in the event of an accident.

-Crash Prevention
+Crash prevention

 In 2019, 846 cyclists were killed in road related accidents in the United States.
 Most fatal bike crashes were caused between 6 P.M. and 9 P.M. and about 78% of fatal crashes in 2019 were in urban areas.

 Some tips for crash prevention are: